|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 - National Weather Service, consider dedicating resources and facilitating operational changes to warn the public about the high danger from light icing and snow events.

-- Storm observers and spotters, consider covering light ice and snow events this winter to increase awareness of the hazard in your local area, and report dangerous icing conditions to the NWS just as you would a tornado or large hail.
+- storm photographers and spotters, consider covering light ice and snow events this winter to increase awareness of the hazard in your local area, and report dangerous icing conditions to the NWS just as you would a tornado or large hail.

 - State highway departments, coordinate with the NWS during light ice and snow events and utilize resources to help warn drivers (electronic signs, email and text notifications, etc).